Robin Morgan: Activism

 With the royalties from her anthology Sisterhood Is Powerful, Morgan founded the first feminist grant-giving foundation in the US: The Sisterhood Is Powerful Fund, which provided seed money to many early women's groups throughout the 1970s and 1980s.
 She made a decisive break from what she described as the "male Left" when she led the women's takeover of the underground newspaper Rat in 1970, and listed the reasons for her break in the first women's issue of the paper, in her essay titled "Goodbye to All That".
 The essay gained notoriety in the press for naming specific sexist men and institutions in the Left.
 Decades later, during the Democratic primaries for the 2008 presidential race, Morgan wrote a fiery sequel to her original essay, titled "Goodbye To All That #2", in defense of Hillary Clinton.
-The article quickly went viral on the internet for lambasting sexist rhetoric directed towards Clinton by the media.
+The article quickly went viral on the internet for lambasting sexist rhetoric directed toward Clinton by the media.

 In 1977, Morgan became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

 Morgan has traveled extensively across the United States and around the world to bring attention to cross-cultural sexism.
 She has met with and interviewed female rebel fighters in the Philippines, Brazilian women activists in the slums/favelas of Rio, women organizers in the townships of South Africa, and underground feminists in Iran.
 Twice––in 1986 and 1989 she spent months in the Palestinian refugee camps in Jordan, Lebanon, Egypt, Syria, West Bank, and Gaza, to report on the conditions of women.
 Morgan has also spoken at universities and institutions in countries across Europe, the Caribbean, and Central America, as well as in Australia, Brazil, China, Indonesia, Israel, Japan, Nepal, New Zealand, Pacific Island nations, the Philippines, and South Africa.

-Over the years, Morgan has received numerous awards for her activism on women’s rights.
+Over the years, Morgan received numerous awards for her activism on women's rights.
 The Feminist Majority Foundation named Robin Morgan "Woman of the Year" in 1990; she received the Warrior Woman Award for Promoting Racial Understanding from The Asian American Women's National Organization in 1992; in 2002 she received a Lifetime Achievement in Human Rights from Equality Now, and in 2003 The Feminist Press gave her a "Femmy" Award for her "service to literature".
 She has also received the Humanist Heroine Award from The American Humanist Association in 2007.